nicolaferraro/nicolaferraro.github.io/_posts/2017-10-17-creating-clustered-singleton-services-on-kubernetes.md

 ## Where's the magic (implementation details)?

 Leader Election is a special kind of consensus in distributed systems and you know that consensus is hard to achieve.
-Fortunately Openshift and Kubernetes run a instance of Etcd and *Etcd is one of the few distributed datastores that implement Raft/Paxos correctly*.
+Fortunately Openshift and Kubernetes run a instance of Etcd and [Etcd implements Raft and takes consistency very seriously](https://aphyr.com/posts/316-call-me-maybe-etcd-and-consul).
 So the idea: **why don't we use Etcd to do leader election?**

 **Not so easy**.
 We cannot use Etcd directly inside Kubernetes, it's not there for application purposes.
 But we can use Kubernetes API to create/change